 JURIST Guest Columnist Matthew Cavedon, Emory University School of Law Class of 2015, compares the Department of Health and Human Services's contraception mandate to the Food and Drug Administration's attempt to regulate tobacco...

-filed against the Department of Health and Human Services's (HHS) contraception mandate wind their way through the courts over the next year, there will be plenty of controversy regarding religious liberty, sexual rights and public health.
+As 24 lawsuits filed against the Department of Health and Human Services's (HHS) contraception mandate wind their way through the courts over the next year, there will be plenty of controversy regarding religious liberty, sexual rights and public health.
 However, Congress has already passed 11 laws protecting the conscientious objection to contraception and abortion.
 Thus, the HHS cannot simply promulgate a contraceptive mandate when the legislative body has already expressed its intent.
 This situation is comparable to the tobacco industry in 2000, when the US Supreme Court held that the Food and Drug Administration (FDA) could not regulate tobacco when Congress had passed six statutes regulating the substance.

 Many people were surprised by HHS Secretary Kathleen Sebelius's decision to force everyone to pay for contraceptives — including several that induce abortions — as part of President Barack Obama's preventive care mandate.
 Congress has passed statutes protecting the rights of people with conscientious objections to contraception and abortion.
 Some of these statutes protect medical students from having to carry out or observe abortions during their training.
 Others protect Medicaid-managed care providers from having to refer patients for abortions.
 Another class of these statutes protect federal employees from having to purchase contraceptive coverage in their health plans.
 How can HHS force Americans to support things that Congress says they should be free to reject?